35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 An accurate audit also depends upon receiving accurate information from the registered providers, and having an up to date s106 agreement against which to measure this.
 Our L&Q example shows that rent infomation is incomplete (see also [this blogpost](https://www.35percent.org/posts/southwarks-new-developments-that-fail-to-deliver-social-rent/)) and that necessary s106 information is absent; without this kind of information Southwark is simply trusting in the reliability of the registered providers.

 Whatever the explanation, Southwark should not just rest on the Ombudsman’s decision ‘in our favour’ to deflect any criticism of the audit, when it is so clearly not achieving its purpose.
 The [second Ombudman’s decision](https://www.35percent.org/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark/) was only concerned with the processs of the audit, not the outcomes.
-It is also worth noting that Southwark gave the Ombudsman an undertaking that there would be an annual audit, which it only partial fulfilled and is now abandoning, leaving us further from a proper audit process than we were in 2016.
+It is also worth noting that Southwark gave the Ombudsman an undertaking that there would be an annual audit, which it only partial fulfilled and now looks to be abandoning, leaving us further from a proper audit process than we were in 2016.

-Something more about Obmbudman's decision

-Refer to Joe Penny's PILC report

-END

 ^1   All screen shots of audit pages are from dates between 22 Mar and 25 Mar 2025; they may have since been varied.